-- File: This menu allows you to manage your parameters. - Load: This option lets you load a saved set of parameters into the Remote Control interface.

-- Save: This option allows you to save the current set of parameters in a .shp file, the proprietary format used for the 'Load' command. - Report: This option is used to generate a readable document (.rtf format) to keep trace of the actual configuration. - o Exit: Close Remote Control. - Device: This menu provides options for managing the connection with the positioner. - Download from Positioner: This performs the same function as the quick button, allowing you to download parameters from the positioner. - Upload Param: This option sends the displayed parameters to the positioner. - Upload Param + CalibData: This performs the same function as "Upload Param" and sends additional calibration information to the positioner. - o Measurement Units: This lets you choose between metric and imperial units.
+- File: This menu allows you to manage your parameters. - Load: This option lets you load a saved set of parameters into the Remote Control interface. - Save: This option allows you to save the current set of parameters in a .shp file. - o Report: This option is used to download actual configuration. - o Exit: Close Remote Control - Device : This menu provides options for managing the connection with the positioner. - Download from Positioner: This performs the same function as the quick button, allowing you to download parameters from the positioner. - o Upload Param: This option sends the displayed parameters to the positioner. - Upload Param + CalibData : This performs the same function as "Upload Param" and sends additional calibration information to the positioner. - Measurement Units: This lets you choose between metric and imperial units.